Revisiting Regularized Policy Optimization for Stable and Efficient Reinforcement Learning in Two-Player Games: Experiments

 \subsection{Performance Comparison}

-We conducted experiments to compare the performance and the learning efficiency of KLENT and existing approaches.
-We employed five medium-scale board games, namely, Animal Shogi, Gardner Chess, 9x9 Go, Hex, and Othello as benchmark environments.
-The observation shape and action space size for each game are summarized in Table \ref{table:game-environments}.

-To assess the playing strength of each agent, we used pretrained checkpoints from the Pgx library \citep{Koyamada2023} for anchored opponents and measured the win rates against them.
-To evaluate the learning efficiency, we employed the number of simulator evaluations on the horizontal axis, which corresponds to the number of neural network queries during self-play.
-This metric serves as an indicator of the computational demand of training processes and has also been adopted in the literature, particularly when training efficiency is of the primary interest \citep{wu2020accelerating}.
-For search-based methods, the number of data collected is the number of simulator evaluations divided by the number of MCTS simulations.
-For model-free methods, the number of data collected is equal to the number of simulator evaluations.
+\paragraph{Setup.} We employed five medium-scale board games listed in Table \ref{table:game-environments} to compare the performance and the learning efficiency of KLENT and existing approaches.
+We measured the win rates of each agent against anchored opponents with pretrained checkpoints from \citet{Koyamada2023}.
+For the horizontal axis, we employed the number of simulator evaluations which serves as an indicator of the computational demand of training processes and has been adopted in the literature, particularly when training efficiency is of the primary interest \citep{wu2020accelerating}.
+In the evaluation, we have used a reactive policy for plotting the learning curve in order to unify the test-time computational resources for all methods.
 As baselines for performance comparison, we used AlphaZero \citep{Silver2018}, TRPO AlphaZero \citep{grill2020monte}, and Gumbel AlphaZero \citep{Danihelka2022} as search-based approaches, and DQN \citep{mnih2015human} and PPO \citep{schulman2017proximal} as model-free approaches.
-The network architecture was unified across all experiments.
-Specifically, a ResNet \citep{he2016identity} with 6 residual blocks was used for feature extraction.
-Depending on the method, additional heads such as a policy head, an action-value head, and a state-value head were added.
-These heads were designed as multilayer perceptrons.
+The network architecture was unified across all experiments, specifically utilizing a ResNet \citep{he2016identity} with 6 residual blocks.
+The hyperparameters of KLENT were unified across all five environments and set to \((\alpha, \beta, \lambda) = (0.03, 0.1, e^{-1/8})\).
 Further details of the experimental setup and implementation are provided in Appendix \ref{sec:app:setup} and Appendix \ref{sec:app:implementation}, respectively.

-In the evaluation, we have used a reactive policy in our main experiments and provided results with test-time search in Appendix \ref{sec:app:ttc}.
-We have compared performances by fixing the test-time simulation count for each method.
-As we use the same ResNet architecture for each method, this is also equivalent to fixing the wall-clock search time in the evaluation.

-The hyperparameters of the proposed method, KLENT, were unified across all five environments.
-Specifically, the regularization coefficients were set to \((\alpha, \beta) = (0.03, 0.1)\).
-The hyperparameter for \(\lambda\)-return was set to \(\lambda = e^{-1/8} \approx 0.88\).
-This configuration corresponds to a time constant of \(8\) for the exponential decay in \(\lambda\)-return, indicating that returns around \(8\) steps ahead were considered on average.
-The sensitivity analysis of these hyperparameters are provided in Appendix \ref{sec:app:sensitivity}.